kishorekumarp6/my-task-manager-skeleton/Incremental_LabGuide_TaskManager_FastAPI_Angular.md

 - When the checkbox is toggled, `updateTask(task)` is called.
 - If the backend call fails, `task.done` is flipped back so the UI stays consistent.

-In `src/app/tasks/tasks.component.html`, you can use this template:
+In `src/app/tasks/tasks.component.html`, paste this entire template (HTML only; the styles will live in `tasks.component.css`):

 ```html
 <div class="tasks-container">